 These peppers are great for heating up any dish.
 They can be used raw in fresh salsas and salads, pickled, jellied, or added into a spicy curry sauce.

 Products that use datil peppers

-While datil peppers aren’t the most widely used peppers in commercial products, there are a few hot sauces that include this spicy pepper if you want to give it a try.
-It’s also popular for growing at home, and can be made into hot sauce or chili powder.
+While datil peppers aren’t the most widely used peppers in commercial products, there are a few hot sauces that include this spicy pepper if you want to give them a try.
+Cowgill’s has a datil hot sauce as does Captain Sorensen’s.
+Datil peppers are also popular for growing at home and can be made into homemade hot sauces or chili powders.

 Seeds to grow at home

 I got my datil pepper seeds from Baker’s Creek as a free seed with my order.
 You can purchase the seeds here, or when you place an order, there’s a chance they will include it for free (although there’s no guarantee).
 You can also purchase them on Amazon or Pepper Joe’s.